The Gull Terr is a confrontational aggressive breed. Experienced owners only need apply

 They enjoy structure and routine and need a fair amount of exercise as they are very active and always on their feet.
 This makes them unsuitable for apartment living.

 Not to be trusted around cats or other non-doggy pets.
-Also from a dog fighting background so they may be aggressive towards other dogs too.
+The Gull Terr is also from a dog fighting background so they may be aggressive towards other dogs too.

 This rare breed was introduced to Pakistan and India by the British Raj when they were under British Rule.